Pairing Food and Wine It's Easy

-Naturally, it would be impossible for me to cover this vast subject in any good detail, given the small space allowed here.
+In theory, wine can enhance the flavor of certain foods or obliterate it!
+So you must make the choice.
+Do you want a war going on in your mouths or do you want a peaceful pleasant dining experience?
+Naturally, it would be impossible for me to cover this vast subject in any good detail in one article, given the small space allowed here.
 However, I hope to provide enough information to "wet the whistle" so to speak.
-To make it possible for you to be able to pick out a good complimentary wine for a restaurant meal, and also to enable you to face that wine section at the grocery store with new found courage.
+To make it possible for you to be able to pick out a good complementary wine for a restaurant meal, and also to enable you to face that wine section at the grocery store with newfound courage.

 Food & Wine Pairing Cheat Sheet

-Please keep in mind there are wine enthusiast that do not follow any written rule when it comes to pairing food with wine, and will ultimately choose a wine just by the mere fact that they like the taste.
-That's ok, nothing is written in stone.
+Please keep in mind there are wine enthusiast that does not follow any written rule when it comes to pairing food with wine, and will ultimately choose a wine just by the mere fact that they like the taste.
+That's OK, nothing is written in stone.

-Dishes made with heavy white cream sauces; Chardonnay, Pinot Noir.
+Wines that work to compliment - Dishes made with heavy white cream sauces; Suggested wines - Chardonnay or Pinot Noir.

 What Wine Compliments Rich Heavy Tasting Food.

-Let's start with choosing wines that will complement rich heavy foods.
-Foods such as meat with high fat content or recipes that contain rich fatty sauces, also fatty poultry, such as duck.
+Let's start with wines that will complement rich heavy foods.
+Foods such as meat with high-fat content, recipes that contain rich fatty sauces or fatty poultry, such as duck.
 Foods that are high in fat content will naturally coat the tongue with fat.
-So when choosing a wine for these heavier foods, you'll want to chose a wine that will cut that fat coating from the tongue.
-By cutting through the fat on the tongue, you will not only bring home the flavor of the tasty wine, but the wonderful flavor of the food you are eating.
+So when choosing a wine for these heavier foods, you'll want to choose a wine that will cut that fat coating from the tongue.
+By cutting through the fat on the tongue, you will not only bring out the flavor of the tasty wine but the wonderful flavor of the food you are eating.